 7. Who can help you?

 There are many options when it comes to finding advisers to help you sell your practice.
-Two things are particularly important.
+Three things are particularly important.

 Firstly, the adviser should have deep experience of the legal sector, as selling a law firm (and getting the best outcome for the vendor) is very different to, say, selling a manufacturing business.